Sterling rises as dollar falls, headwinds persist

 "Without such an agreement, trade would then be conducted according to WTO rules from next year onwards, which would be a bitter blow for both sides in real economic terms, but above all for the British economy, for which the EU is by far the largest trading partner," said Thu Lan Nguyen, forex analyst at Commerzbank.

-"For this reason we are forecasting a weaker pound in the short term and only a very moderate recovery later in the year," Nguyen said.
+"For this reason we are forecasting a weaker pound in the short term and only a very moderate recovery later in the year."

 Sterling hasn't benefited as much as other major currencies from the recent risk rally in the past few weeks, though it has risen about 11% from the near 30-year low it sank to in mid-March.